 Gain a headstart in your career with practical experience overseas to complement your studies

-As well as the traditional short courses, exchanges and study abroad, UNSW schools and faculties offer connections to a variety of opportunities including conferences, field work, internships and volunteering.
+As well as the traditional learning abroad through short courses and exchanges, UNSW schools and faculties offer connections to a variety of opportunities including conferences, field work, internships and volunteering.

-Some of our 200 global education partner universities offer overseas internships, these are generally advertised on the Global Notices.
+Overseas internships offered through our partner universities are generally advertised on the Learning Abroad Notices.

-You should also refer to UNSW WIL Central for a comprehensive guide to work integrated Learning (WIL) at UNSW.
+Further information about Internships programs across UNSW can be found at: UNSW WIL Central, who provide a comprehensive guide to work integrated Learning (WIL) at UNSW.